 Alimony is one of the last things to be determined during the divorce process.
 Alimony is sometimes referred to as “spousal support” and is designed to provide financial support for a spouse in need.
-Alimony is determined on a case by case basis.
-The Florida courts evaluate if a spouse demonstrates a financial need that can be met by the other spouse.
-There are multiple factors that the Florida courts assess when determining an alimony award.
-Some of these factors include the standard of living when married, the time needed to acquire appropriate employment, and responsibilities regarding any minor children.
+Alimony is determined on a case by case basis, and there’s no objective way of predicting what the courts will decide.

 Click the icon below to use our free alimony calculator

 Contact the family law attorneys at LaFrance Law for efficient and empathetic guidance.